A metric Kan-Thurston theorem: Generalized and equivariant homologies

+For the remainder of this section, we assume that $\calk^?_*$ is an equivariant homology theory in the sense of~\cite{lueck}.
 Before stating the main result of this section, we require one more definition.
 For $G$ a discrete group, a $G$-CW-complex $E$ is said to be a model for $\ebar G$ if all stabilizer subgroups for $E$ are finite and if for every finite subgroup $K\leq G$, the fixed point set $E^K$ is contractible.
 It is easily shown that such an $E$ is unique up to equivariant homotopy equivalence.